jar398/listtools/doc/diff-tool-notes.md

 I don't know what the most useful 'diff' format would be.
 I would like to see reports generated in two steps:

-  1. Generate a set of articulations, as above, that captures the result of alignment process such as the one outlined here; one might call this a 'basic report'.
+  1. Generate some set of articulations, as above, that captures the result of alignment process such as the one outlined here; one might call this a 'basic report'.
   2. A set of tools, each of which takes a 'basic report' as input and